-Once the Liquidator appointed, then they must investigate potential wrongdoing or fraud by the directors, before their appointment.
+Once the Liquidator is appointed, they must investigate potential wrongdoing or fraud by the directors, before their appointment.
 Therefore, selling assets MAY fall foul of the Insolvency Act 1986.

-If you then do sell assets, then it’s crucial to do so with extreme care.
+If you then sell assets, it’s therefore crucial to do so with extreme care.

 Directors may overlook assets or do not disclose them.
-If assets are sold or transferred undervalue and therefore to the disadvantage of creditors, then an application to the courts, to void the sales, may then be made.
+If assets remain sold or transferred undervalued, and therefore to the disadvantage of creditors, then an application to the courts, to void the sales, may however be made.

 Moving assets between companies.

-Again, great care required.
-A Director may do this, however, the same applies as to selling to a third party.
+Again, considerable care required.
+A Director may do this, but the same applies to selling to a third party.
 Furthermore, the Liquidator will investigate any movements before the appointment.
-The Director’s obligations, therefore, remains the same to creditors.
+The Director’s obligations, therefore, remain the same to creditors.

-Selling your assets to another company however, requires a very considered path:
+Selling your assets to another company requires a considered path:

 - ENSURE an independent RICS qualified surveyor values assets.

-- All transactions which favour’s one creditor above others or in some way disadvantages creditors will be reversed.
+- All transactions which favour one creditor above others, or in some way disadvantage creditors, risks being reversed.

-- Any previous director decision, therefore, which the Liquidator believes were underhand, will then be reviewed and if transferred at undervalue, will be overturned via the Court.
+- Any previous director decision, therefore, which the Liquidator believes were underhand, may then be reviewed, and if transferred at undervalue, can be overturned via the Court.

-- Once a Winding-Up Petition is active, then, no assets may be sold or transferred by directors.
+- Once a Winding-Up Petition is active, directors may not sell or transfer assets.

-- IMPORTANT ensure independent RICS surveyor values the assets and if possible then conduct the sale.
+- IMPORTANT ensure independent RICS surveyor values the assets and, if possible, conducts the sale.

-Licensed Insolvency practitioners have the power to examine the company’s affairs before it entered into the Liquidation or Administration.
-If found that a director has sold assets at undervalue, then the transaction may be reversed via the Courts.
+Licensed Insolvency practitioners have the power to examine the company’s affairs before it enters the Liquidation or Administration.
+If a director’s old assets are undervalued, the transaction may be reversed via the Courts.

-Severe penalties may then be issued to directors if they have not done what is in the best interest Creditors.
+Severe penalties may then be issued to directors if they have not done what is in the best interest of creditors.

-- Personal liability for part or all the company debts
+- Personal liability for part or all company debts;

 - A criminal conviction.